despark/igni-core/docs/index.md

     MAIL_FROM_ADDRESS=no-reply@ignicms.com
     MAIL_FROM_NAME=IgniCMS
 ```
-By modifying your APP_URL, the email sent to the user will be working as expecred!
+After modifying the APP_URL, the URLs in the email sent to the user will be working as expecred!

-If you want to change your email's template, you can find out how at [Laravel's website](https://laravel.com/docs/5.4/mail#customizing-the-components).
+If you want to change the standard email template, you can find out how in the [Laravel docs](https://laravel.com/docs/5.4/mail#customizing-the-components).

 ## Localization
-IgniCMS comes out of the box with localization.
+IgniCMS provides internationalization out of the box through the i18n package.
 You can find full information about it [here](https://github.com/despark/laravel-db-i18n).

-## Change company logo
+## Change CMS logo
-You can change the company logo from `config/ignicms.php`.
+You can change the CMS logo in `config/ignicms.php`.
   ```php
    ...
     // For best performance the image must be with width 234px